-a) On the first day off and any further absence
+a) On the first day off

-If a child is ill or is absent for any reason, parents or carers are asked to phone the School Office giving a reason for the child's absence.
+If a child is absent for any reason, parents or carers are asked to phone the School Office giving a reason for the child's absence.
 If a child is absent from school and there is no phone call from home then school will phone home to inform parents that the child is not in school and enquire about a reason why.

-Doctors and dentists appointments should be made outside of school time.
+Doctors and dentists' appointments should be made outside of school time.
 If this is not possible, your child should miss the minimum amount of school time necessary.
-If they are well enough to come back to school following the appointment they need to.
+If they are well enough to come back to school following the appointment, they need to.